 My Journey to Dionysos

 Dionysos is one of the few gods I have had some formal education on.
 In a Myth and Lit course, I read Bacchae, and my professor provided a lot of detailed information about him.
 Before this time, I had thought of Dionysos as a plump, bearded god of wine and debauchery.
 I’ve always looked down on hedonistic behavior, so I was not at all attracted to this image.
-Nowadays, listening to historians pigeonhole him as a god of iniquity is uncomfortable.
+Nowadays, listening to historians pigeonhole Him as a god of iniquity is uncomfortable.
 Dionysos is so much more than a god of wine or orgies.
-He is wild and savage, but fiercely loving.
-He is enigmatic, taking many forms.
-Above all, he has a sense of menacing, of danger, that entices me.
+He is wild and savage, but fiercely loving, and is often very caring towards His followers.

 Cartwright, Mark.
 “Dionysos.”
 Ancient History Encyclopedia.
 Ancient History Encyclopedia, 16 Sept.
 2012.
 Web.
 24 Feb.
 2017.